Newly Admitted Students

 Applicants who are admitted to the Columbia University Postbaccalaureate Premedical Program will be sent an official acceptance packet.
 The packet contains important, time-sensitive information about institutional and federal financial aid, housing, and the steps necessary to begin enrollment in the Postbaccalaureate Premedical Program.

-In order to secure a place in the entering class, students must send in the Acceptance Reply Form as well as a $500 deposit in the form of a check or money order made payable to Columbia University.
+In order to secure a place in the entering class, students must send in the Summer or Fall Acceptance Reply Form as well as a $500 deposit.
+To submit your acceptance reply form and tuition deposit online using a credit or debit card, please log in to your application profile.

 If you deferred your offer of admission from a previous semester, you must confirm your attendance for the upcoming semester by submitting the Acceptance Reply Form.